Zequez/logseq-vault/pages/Living in the Gift.md

 - Life is a gift
 	- > "We did not earn the sun.
 It's not thanks to our hard efforts that the sun shines" -
+- Expressing your gifts
 	- an unstoppable desire to develop and express your capacity to give to the world in service of something that you care about.
--
+- Scarcity
 	- The scarcity and the struggle are very much artificial and systemic.
+They have a systemic dimension and an internal dimension creating additional struggle that’s not even built into the system and not built into the course of a normal life.
 -
 -
 -